Skip to Content

 In Half Moon Bay, pumpkins are celebrated with an annual festival.
 In fact, pumpkin patch hopping is a thing for the whole month of October.

-Located an hour north of Santa Cruz, legendary surfing spot Mavericks sits just outside of the city limits near unincorporated Pillar Point Harbor.
+Located an hour north of Santa Cruz, legendary surfing spot Mavericks sits just outside the city limits near unincorporated Pillar Point Harbor.

 Año Nuevo State Park